Solo whist: Dealing

-In some variations the cards are not shuffled after every game, this creates the possibility of a hand having several cards of the same suit making Solo and Abundance hands much more likely.
+The cards are shuffled by the dealer and cut by the player to dealer's right.
+Cards are usually dealt 3,3,3,3,1 with the last card to the dealer dealt face up to indicate the trump suit.
+Others deal with a rotating 4th card: 4333, 3433, 3343, 3334 or deal the cards singly as in Bridge.

 Bidding

 Beginning with the player to dealer's left, each competitor may make one of the bids in the table below or pass.
 If someone bids, then subsequent players can either pass or bid higher.
 The bidding continues around the table as many times as necessary until the contract is settled.
 If everyone passes or there is a Prop without a Cop then the hands are thrown in and dealt again.

 Play

 The player to the dealer's left leads the first trick, except in the case of an Abundance Declared in which case the bidder leads.
 Any card may be led and the other three players must follow suit where possible.
 A player with no card of the led suit may play a trump.
 If any trumps are played, then the trick is won by the highest trump card.
 If there are no trumps, it is won by the highest card in the suit that was led.
 The winner of the trick gets to lead to the next.
 Once a player has succeeded or failed in their bid, scores are adjusted.
 The deal then passes to the left and the next hand begins.